wahyuwiyoko/simifox/README.md

 Or you can just install `vainfo` package, it already depends on `libva2`, `libva-wayland2`, and `libva-x11-2` packages.

 It's well tested on Linux desktop.
-I have no idea on Windows or Mac.
 So make sure those packages installed for a better web rendering because hardware acceleration and decoder are enabled in configuration.

 ## Usage

-1. Download or clone the repository:
+Download or clone the repository:

 ```
 git clone https://github.com/wahyuwiyoko/simifox.git
 ```

-2. Copy the `user.js` file and `chrome` directory from `simifox` directory to your Firefox profile directory.
+Copy the `user.js` file and `chrome` directory from `simifox` directory to your Firefox profile directory.

 | OS      | Path                                                                                              |